bilgino/angularforddd/README.md

 ## Services

-Singleton services are important artifacts in Angular applications.
-Most of the functionality that doesn't belong to UI components will be delegated to the service layer, that we abstract in favor of Domain-Driven Design application-, domain- and infrastructure services.
-We will introduce the repository pattern in favor of state management services.
+Singleton services are important concepts in Angular applications.
+Most of the functionality that doesn't belong to UI components will be written as part of the service layer, which we will abstract in form of application-, domain- and infrastructure services.
+We will also implement the repository pattern in favor of state management services.

 Following checklist can help to facilitate the orchestration of providers: